 Reviewed by: Hendra van Zyl (MPH), Jean Fourie (MPhil) and Michelle Moorhouse (MBBCh, DA)

-Adams, W. (2014) Countries and HIV-related travel restrictions: An overview considering future studies, AfroAIDSinfo.
-Issue 14 no. 3, Science (Open access).
+Adams, W. (2014) A systematic review and meta-analysis of the association between HIV and MDR-TB, AfroAIDSinfo.
+Issue 14 no. 4, Science (Open access).

 2 April, 2014